Healthy Recipes using Field Bean

 - 1/4 cup fresh cilantro, chopped

-- In a skillet, heat olive oil over medium heat and add the cooked field beans, chili powder, and cumin, cooking until heated through.
+- In a skillet, heat the cooked field beans with chili powder, cumin, and salt until warmed through.

 - Warm the corn tortillas in a separate pan or microwave.